VectorInstitute/aieng-template-uv/README.md

 ![GitHub License](https://img.shields.io/github/license/VectorInstitute/aieng-template-uv)

 A template repo for AI Engineering projects (using ``python``) and ``uv``.
-This template is like our original AI Engineering [template](https://github.com/VectorInstitute/aieng-template-uv), but unlike in that template which uses poetry, here we use uv for dependency management (as well as packaging and publishing).
+This template is like our original AI Engineering [template](https://github.com/VectorInstitute/aieng-template), however, unlike how that template uses poetry, this one uses uv for dependency management (as well as packaging and publishing).

 ## 🧑🏿‍💻 Developing